ovanderzee/snap-collect/API.md

 ## delete

-Delete the data kept with a key, and the key itself
+Delete the data kept with a key, and the key itself.

 ### Parameters